tizenorg/platform.upstream.nodejs/doc/api/child_process.markdown

 ### Event: 'disconnect'

-This event is emitted after using the `.disconnect()` method in the parent or in the child.
-After disconnecting it is no longer possible to send messages.
+This event is emitted after calling the `.disconnect()` method in the parent or in the child.
+After disconnecting it is no longer possible to send messages, and the `.connected` property is false.
-An alternative way to check if you can send messages is to see if the `child.connected` property is `true`.

 ### Event: 'message'